Daxterapid/dungeoneration/README.md

 ```

 ## Bugs
-If you find any bugs, please open an issue or create a pull request!
+If you find any bugs or improvements, please open an issue or create a pull request!